badgineer/MP2-ESC/README.md

 ## NOTES:

+**Changes:**

+* removed a lot of silk values
+* annotated more of the connectors
+* changed 4pin to 3pin throttle
+* changed some connectors to 0.1 inch headers
+* removed 12v switch, added fuse
+* changed 12v DCDC footprint
+* removed solder jumpers for black/blue pills
+* added 5v LED

 **Position file construction:**

-note the PCB has notes for rotations on some components
+The PCB has notes for rotations of some components

 **BOM Construction**

-The drivers were left off -- they'll have to be added manually.
+The drivers were left off -- add them manually later

 **consider adding this DCDC**